Lucky Charms Cupcakes with Marshmallow Filling

 Lucky Charms Cupcake Ingredients

-Vanilla extract: Adds cozy, classic vanilla flavor.
+Vanilla extract: Pure vanilla for the cleanest flavor.

 How to Make Lucky Charm Cupcakes